Gymnasium (Germany): Humanistisches Gymnasium (humanities-oriented)

 Humanities-oriented gymnasia usually have a long tradition.
-They teach Latin and Ancient Greek (sometimes also Classical Hebrew) and additionally teach English or French or both.
+They teach Latin and Ancient Greek (sometimes also Classical Hebrew) and additionally teach English, French, or both.
 The focus is on the classical antiquity and the civilizations of ancient Greece and ancient Rome.

 For certain subjects, such as History, many universities still require the Latinum, some also the Graecum, proof of study or comprehension of Latin or Ancient Greek, respectively.

 Neusprachliches Gymnasium (focus on modern languages)

 This type of school is less traditional.
 It teaches at least two modern languages.
-In most cases the students have the chance to learn Latin as well.
+In most cases, the students have the chance to learn Latin as well.

 Mathematisch-Naturwissenschaftliches Gymnasium (focus on math and science)

-Often combined with the Neusprachliches Gymnasium this type of schools have a focus on STEM subjects.
+Often combined with the Neusprachliches Gymnasium, these schools focus on STEM subjects.

 Previous names

-The Gymnasium with focus on mathematics and sciences used to be called Oberrealschule, the Gymnasium with focus on both modern languages and mathematics plus sciences used to be called Realgymnasium.
+The Gymnasium with a focus on mathematics and sciences used to be called Oberrealschule, and the Gymnasium with a focus on both modern languages and mathematics and sciences used to be called Realgymnasium.
 The Gymnasium was supposed to be the humanities-oriented variety; during the Nazi era, a common term for all of these schools put together was Oberschule (literally, "upper school").
-In the 1960s, school reformers in an equalization effort discontinued these names.
+In the 1960s, school reformers, as part of an equalization effort, discontinued these names.
 The most practical benefit of this was that it prevented the frequent confusion among parents about the fundamental difference between Realgymnasium, Oberrealschule and Oberschule on the one side and Realschule on the other.

 Special types of gymnasium

 The Sportgymnasium and the Skigymnasium

-The Sportgymnasium is a school of the gymnasium-type, usually a boarding school, that has its main focus on sport.
+The Sportgymnasium is a gymnasium-type school, usually a boarding school, with a main focus on sport.
 The Skigymnasium has a focus on skiing.

 Musikgymnasium

 The Musikgymnasium has its focus on music.
-(In Bavaria) It requires to learn to play an instrument (mostly the piano or the violin) as one of their major subjects.
+In Bavaria, it requires to learn to play an instrument (mostly the piano or the violin) as one of their major subjects.

 Europäisches Gymnasium

-The Europäisches Gymnasium has its focus on languages.
+The Europäisches Gymnasium focuses on languages.
 It exists in Bavaria and Baden-Württemberg.
 In Bavaria, students are required to learn three different foreign languages.
-They start learning their first foreign language in 5th grade, the second in 6th grade and the third by grade 10 or 11.
-In Baden-Württemberg students attending the Europäisches gymnasium start learning Latin and English while in 5th grade.
-They pick up their third language by 7th or 8th grade and their fourth foreign language by 10th grade.
-By 10th grade, students also choose if they want to drop one of the languages they started in 5th grade.
+They start learning their first foreign language in 5th year of education, the second in 6th, and the third by the 10th or 11th.
+In Baden-Württemberg, students attending the Europäisches Gymnasium begin learning Latin and English in 5th grade.
+They pick up their third language by 7th or 8th year and their fourth foreign language by 10th year.
+By the 10th year, students also choose whether to drop one of the languages they started in 5th year.
 Later, they may drop another language.
-Students are required to take at least two foreign languages and fluency is a requirement for graduation.
+Students are required to take at least two foreign languages, and fluency is a requirement for graduation.
 If they wish, students may also graduate with four foreign languages.

 Gymnasium for mature students

-There are a number of gymnasia for mature students, people who graduated from school, but did not receive an Abitur.
+There are several gymnasia for mature students who graduated from school but did not receive an Abitur.
 Most of these schools have only the top three or four year groups, rather than the traditional 5th to 13th years.
 Examples are the Abendgymnasium, the Aufbaugymnasium and the Wirtschaftsgymnasium.